Vampire's Kiss: Plot

 Alva stays home to avoid an increasingly frightening Peter, who arrives at her door and manipulates her into returning to work with him.
 She confides in her brother Emilio, who gives her blanks for the gun she carries in her purse.
 Peter fails to see his reflection in mirrors as his mental state deteriorates, and chases Alva through the building after hours.
 Begging her to shoot him, Peter forces himself on her while hallucinating she is Rachel.
 Overcome by despair, he fires the gun into his mouth, but assumes his “transformation” has saved him.

 Fully believing himself to be a vampire, Peter purchases cheap novelty fangs and catches pigeons to eat in his wrecked apartment, which he turns into a darkened lair.
 Sleeping under his upturned sofa as though it were a coffin, he emerges at night and goes to a club, wearing his plastic fangs and behaving like Orlok from the film Nosferatu.
 He tries to seduce a woman before attacking her with his real teeth, leaving her unconscious and bloody, and hallucinates a disdainful Rachel abandoning him for another man.

 On the dance floor, Peter finds the real Rachel, who appears to recognize him from a past date.
 He attempts to manhandle her into revealing her fangs, but is dragged out of the club.
 Wandering the streets covered in blood, Peter begs passersby to end his suffering with a wooden stake, while newspaper headlines confirm that the woman he attacked in the club has died.
 He hallucinates a therapy session with Dr. Glaser, who laughs off his crimes and introduces him to “Sharon”, another patient and his romantic match.

 A traumatized Alva tells Emilio about her assault, and they find Peter as he returns to his apartment with the imaginary Sharon, where his fantasy dissolves into an abusive argument.
-Emilio forces his way inside and confronts Peter, who offers up the shard of wood, and impales Peter before fleeing.
-A dying Peter envisions the vampire Rachel one last time.
+Emilio forces his way inside and confronts Peter, who offers up the shard of wood, and impales Peter.
+Peter envisions the vampire Rachel one last time as he dies.